pratah/HTML-Cheat_Sheet/README.md

 </html>
 ```

-## Wrapping an image in a link tag :atom:
+## Wrapping an image with a link tag :atom:
 ```html
 <!DOCTYPE html>
 <html>